 ITIL® is a framework of best practices and recommendations for managing an organization's IT operations and services.
 It was commissioned by the UK Government's Central Computer and Telecommunications Agency (CCTA) in the mid-1980s.
 ITSM processes, when built based on the ITIL® framework, pave the way for better IT services and improved business.
-To summarize, ITIL® is a set of guidelines for effective ITSM.
+To summarize, ITIL® is a set of guidelines for effective IT service management.

 86% of service desks use the ITIL framework.
 However, the use of ISO/IEC 20000 (29%) and DevOps (11%) has increased in recent years.Source : ServiceDesk Institute

-Irrespective of the size of business, every organization has ITSM involved in some way.
+Irrespective of the size of business, every organization is involved in IT service management in some way.
 ITSM ensures that incidents, service requests, problems, changes, and IT assets—in addition to other aspects of IT services—are managed in a streamlined way.

 IT teams in your organization can employ various workflows and best practices in ITSM, as outlined in ITIL®.

 Effective ITSM processes can have positive effects on an IT organization's overall function.

 Here are the 10 key benefits of ITSM: